MirroredFate/Project-Idle/README.md

 # Project-Idle

 Change-Log:

+Version 0.0.9
+ - Added a Save System!
+ - Added the Ability to Crit with normal clicks (2% Chance for 10x the Coins)

 Version 0.0.8
  - Added a new Button design + new Font and Texts
  - You can no longer see how much xp you need for lvl up